 Describes natural, noninvasive avenues into the brain provided by the energy around us — in light, sound, vibration, and movement — that can awaken the brain’s own healing capacities without producing unpleasant side effects.
 Doidge explores cases where patients alleviated chronic pain; recovered from debilitating strokes, brain injuries, and learning disorders; overcame attention deficit and learning disorders; and found relief from symptoms of a variety of disorders.

 Etheridge T and Strachan N. Let’s talk about concussion (2018).
-Summary of a presentation to BC Balance and Dizziness.
+Summary of a presentation to Balance & Dizziness Canada.

 McCrory P, Meeuwisse W, Dvorak J, et al. Consensus statement on concussion in sport—the 5th international conference on concussion in sport held in Berlin, October 2016.
 Br J Sports Med 2017.
 Available from: http://bit.ly/2FHAv1q